coder/docs/admin/workspace-providers/deployment.md

    Coder deployment.
 For example, if the Coder deployment's hostname is `coder.example.com`, the workspace provider's hostname must match the format `*.coder.example.com`.
-2. The main Coder deployment and the workspace provider must be able to communicate bi-directionally via their respective hostnames.
+1. The main Coder deployment and the workspace provider must be able to communicate bi-directionally via their respective hostnames.
-3. The Kubernetes cluster address must be reachable from the Coder deployment.
+1. The Kubernetes cluster address must be reachable from the Coder deployment.

 ## Connecting to the Cluster

-To add a Kubernetes cluster as a workspace provider, you must first make sure that you're connected to the cluster you want to expand into
+To add a Kubernetes cluster as a workspace provider, you must first make sure that you're connected to the cluster you want to expand into.
+Run the following
+command:

 ```bash
 kubectl config current-context